purescript/documentation/FFI-tips.md

 };
 ```

-This way the compiler knows `Just` and `Nothing` are used so you don't need to worry about dead code elimination swiping them away, and also you don't have to deal with any future changes that may happen to the way code is generated for data constructors in the generated output.
+This way the compiler knows `Just` and `Nothing` are used so you don't need to worry about dead code elimination removing them, and also you don't have to deal with any future changes that may happen to the way code is generated for data constructors in the generated output.

-This technique also helps when you want to call a function that is a typeclass member via the FFI.
+This technique also helps when you want to call a function that is a type class member via the FFI.
 A contrived example using `show`:

 ``` haskell
 foreign import showSomethingImpl :: forall a.
 Fn3 (Maybe a -> Boolean) (a -> String) (Maybe a) String